jgericardo/pytorch-playground/README.md

 and that's because the tool was based on the open-source [TensorFlow Playground](https://playground.tensorflow.org) by Google!

-Since the original implementation was purely in JS (not TF), it was adapted and developed further for Ricardo's MS thesis (2021) to analyze the dynamics of his proposed learning and pruning algorithms that arise from WiSHNets (Wide Single Hidden Layer Neural Networks), typically layers as wide as 100
+Since the original implementation was purely in JS (no actual TF code), it was adapted and developed further for Ricardo's MS thesis (2021) to analyze the dynamics of his proposed learning and pruning algorithms that arise from WiSHNets (Wide Single Hidden Layer Neural Networks), typically layers as wide as 100